cyupa/website/src/pages/help/get-started/organize/index.md

 Here’s an example workflow of how you might use Dovetail for analysis:

-1. Create a project for a research focus area
+1. Create a project for a research focus area.
-1. Write your own notes, import data from [a spreadsheet](/help/import) or from [Zapier](/help/zapier), or paste text from elsewhere to analyze in Dovetail
+1. Write your own notes, import data from [a spreadsheet](/help/import) or from [Zapier](/help/zapier), or paste text from elsewhere to analyze in Dovetail.
-1. As you identify themes across notes, annotate your notes with tags
+1. As you identify themes across notes, annotate your notes with tags.
-1. Use groups to categorize notes and tags
+1. Use groups to categorize notes and tags.
-1. Write about your findings in editorial insights
+1. Write about your findings in editorial insights.
-1. Share your research with teammates, stakeholders, or clients
+1. Share your research with teammates, stakeholders, or clients.